Time discretization of FBSDE with polynomial growth drivers and reaction-diffusion PDEs: Preliminaries

-As pointed out in the introduction, our aim is to deepen the connection between FBSDEs and PDEs via the so called non-linear Feynman-Kac formula, i.e. we study the probabilistic representation of the solution to a class of parabolic PDEs on $\mathbb{R}^{k}$ with polynomial growth coefficients that are associated with FBSDE \eqref{canonicSDE}-\eqref{canonicFBSDE}.
-For $(t,x)\in[0,T]\times \bR^d$, denote by $\cL$ the infinitesimal generator of the Markov process $X^{t,x}$ solution to \eqref{canonicSDE}
+As pointed out in the \hyperref[sec1]{Introduction}, our aim is to deepen the connection between FBSDEs and PDEs via the so-called nonlinear Feynman--Kac formula, that is, we study the probabilistic representation of the solution to a class of parabolic PDEs on $\mathbb{R}^{k}$ with polynomial growth coefficients that are associated with FBSDE (\ref{canonicSDE})--(\ref{canonicFBSDE}).
+For $(t,x)\in[0,T]\times\bR^d$, denote by $\cL$ the infinitesimal generator of the Markov process $X^{t,x}$ solution to (\ref{canonicSDE})